jerryanziyuan/Churn-Analysis-with-PySpark/README.md

 Here I have used out several of the most common machine learning methods and evaluated the accuracy of the three models: Logistic Regression, Random Forest, and Decision Tree.
 The reason I prefer simpler model is because we can better interprete the model result and communicate the finding to bussiness users.
 We use the model here as a baseline.
 Then try to refine and tune it in the next section.
 #### Refinement
-In this section, I have used the grid search to tune the logistic regression model because it has the best baseline performance out of the box.
+In this section, I have used the grid search to tune the logistic regression model because it has the best baseline performance out of the box with a 70% F1 score.(50% is equal to random guessing)
 #### Model Evaluation and Validation
+I used grid search to tune the logit model.
+The two parameter tuned are: regParam,elasticNetParam.
-After tunning, the linear regression model come back with an F1 score of
+After tunning, the logit model came back with an F1 score of 81.94% on the validation set.
-#### Justification

-#### Reflection and Improvement
+#### Conclusion &  Improvement
+In this notebook, we walkthroughed how to manipulate a large dataset with Spark in python, apply a data engineering pipeline, and find the best machine learning model.
+Untilizing grid search, we are able to improve our model accuracy 10 % F1 score comparing to the base untuned model.
+There are a lot of other great things that we can do in the distributed system and this is just the tip of the iceberg.
+We can of course add in more features in the grid search and increase the parameter intervals.
+Also, we can try more popular & advanced boosting models that will iteratively look at the training data to help reinforce the model.

+#### Installation
+In this project, I have used IBM Watson Studio Service as a plat form.
+Here are the list of requirements for enviroment:

+Python 3.7
+PySpark ML
+Jupyter Notebook
+ibmos2spark